The Ultimate Glossary of Proofreading and Editing Terms

 Proofreader’s Marks

 Before computers became ubiquitous, editing and proofreading were done using a hard copy of a text.
-A system of symbols and abbreviations was used to mark up the hard copy, both within the text and in the margins.
-While these have largely been replaced by on-screen tools such as Microsoft Word’s Track Changes, they are not entirely obsolete.
+A system of symbols and abbreviations known as proofreading marks was used to mark up the hard copy in the text and in the margins.
+While this has largely been replaced by on-screen tools such as Microsoft Word’s Track Changes, it is not entirely obsolete.
 Some clients may still ask for hard-copy proofreading.

 Proofreading